sstsimulator/sst-macro/docs/manual/manual.md

 Rather than just looping through the list of available nodes, we explicitly allocate a 2x2 block from the torus.
-If testing how ``topology agnostic" your application is, you can also choose a random allocation.
+If testing how "topology agnostic" your application is, you can also choose a random allocation.

 ````
 node.app1.allocation = random